Gold Mining Stocks or Physical Gold - Which Should You Choose?

-For example, a 1kg gold bar has measurements of roughly 80mm x 40mm x 18mm and currently we are buying these today for £36,392.
+For example, a 1kg gold bar has measurements of roughly 80mm x 40mm x 18mm and we are currently buying these for £37,488.57.
 It is quite easy to keep 10 or even a hundred of these in a very compact space beneath floorboards, buried in the yard or anywhere else you want to hide it.
-If you are not inclined to hide such large amounts of money you could take advantage of our state of the art storage facilities where we offer low priced storage in our on-site strong rooms.
+If you are not inclined to hide such large amounts of money, you could take advantage of our state of the art storage facilities.
+We offer low priced storage in our on-site strong rooms.

-Physical gold is probably the best hedge against inflation and a market downturn we know about.
-Regardless of market performance and global events gold is tangible asset that has forever had a high value and its stable price makes it a safe haven for those wishing to deposit large amounts of money.
+Physical gold is probably the best hedge against inflation and a market downturn we know of.
+Regardless of market performance and global events, gold is tangible asset that has forever had a high value, and its stable price makes it a safe haven for those wishing to deposit large amounts of money.

 A downside to physical gold would be that you can't make profit gains during a market upturn as prices relative to stocks will remain low.
-This comes back to your reason for investing as if you are trying to preserve wealth this shouldn’t be too much of a worry
+Again, you need to consider your reason for investing because if you are trying to preserve wealth this shouldn’t be too much of a worry.

-If you are investing in anything, we do recommend you diversify.
+If you are investing in anything, we recommend you diversify.
 Firstly, if you are looking at precious metals, we believe physical gold ownership should come first and then if you wish to go for paper gold, ETF’s or gold mining stocks go for it!
-This way you benefit during recessions and upturns and with the correct timing and exit strategy you could see yourself earning a nice profit.
-Understanding when to offload or buy physical gold and stocks (or ETF's) is important making sure you don’t get caught out by market trends.
-If you do not wish to watch the stock market every day or read financial news you might be better investing in physical gold which has a far more stable price.
-You will have to accept you may not make loads of money, but your wealth should be preserved should you wish to cash in sometime in the future.
+This way you benefit during recessions and upturns, and with the correct timing and exit strategy you could see yourself earning a nice profit.
+Understanding when to offload or buy physical gold and stocks (or ETF's) is important.
+As is making sure you don’t get caught out by market trends.
+If you do not wish to watch the stock market every day or read financial news, you might be better investing in physical gold which has a far more stable price.
+You will have to accept that you may not make as much money, but your wealth will be preserved should you wish to cash in sometime in the future.

-The association between stocks and gold is real and cannot be ignored though there are stark differences between the two.
-Your reasons for investing should lead the decision with physical gold best placed as a long-term investment whereas stocks can be played with a view to short term gains.
-Just remember that companies are ran by people and can be corrupt and even fail, this is not the case with physical gold.
+The association between stocks and gold is real and cannot be ignored.
+Although, there are stark differences between the two.
+Your reasons for investing should lead the decision.
+Physical gold is best placed as a long-term investment, whereas stocks can be played with a view to short term gains.
+Just remember that companies are run by people, can be corrupt and even fail.
+This is not the case with physical gold.
 We prefer to keep our investment in our control and ours alone without involving brokers and various third parties.

-Finally, we are not financial experts and all we can do is share our experience and opinions on these matters and we recommend you speak to a financial adviser if you are looking to diversify and invest substantial money.
+Finally, we are not financial experts and all we can do is share our experience and opinions on these matters.
+We recommend you speak to a financial adviser if you are looking to diversify and invest substantial money.